isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 ## Versioning

 The implementation of this tutorial may differ depending on the CoreMedia version you are using.
-To ensure that the version is compatible, please check for the corresponding branch name.
+To ensure that the version is compatible, please checkout the corresponding branch.
-For example, if your CoreMedia version is _2001.2_, checkout the branch _2001.2_ of this tutorial.
+For example, if your CoreMedia version is _2001.2_, checkout the branch _2001.2_.

 ## Introduction